nicklockwood/SwiftFormat/README.md

 	    }
 	}

+*hexLiterals* - converts all hex literals to upper- or lower-case, depending on settings:

+    let color = 0xFF77A5    -->   let color = 0xff77a5

 *stripHeaders* - removes the comment header blocks that Xcode adds to the top of each file (off by default).